 1 teaspoon vegetable oil

-- Heat grill (or grill pan) to medium-high heat.
-Grease grill grates with oil.
+- Heat grill (or grill pan) to medium-high heat and grease grates with oil.

-- Place pineapple wedges on grill grates, and cook for 3-4 minutes on each side, or until nice grill marks appear.
+- Place pineapple wedges on grill grates, and cook for 3 to 4 minutes on each side, or until nice grill marks appear.

 - While the pineapple is cooking, combine Greek yogurt, honey, and milk until it reaches the consistency you prefer.

-- To serve, set 2 pineapple wedes on a plate, and drizzle with the yogurt sauce.
-Sprinkle with chopped pistachios, and enjoy!
+- To serve, set 2 pineapple wedges on a plate, and drizzle with the yogurt sauce.
+Sprinkle with chopped pistachios.

 *Note: Many supermarkets sell pineapples already cut into such wedges, if you wish to cut out a step!